cjdelisle/cjdns/rfcs/Whitepaper.md

 significant bytes of the password hash are ZORed against the two bytes of the network representation of Derivations and it is hashed using SHA-256 once again before being included in the generation of the symmetric key.
-This form is notibly NOT used in the Hash Code field.
+This form is notably NOT used in the Hash Code field.

 This allows a node Alice, to give a secret to Charlie, which he can use to start a CryptoAuth session with Bob, without leaking Alice's shared secret.
 This